VenketeshPanda/VenketeshPanda/README.md

 - 🔭 I’m currently working at Solera,Inc.

-- 🌱 I’m currently learning Nodejs and DSA
+- 🌱 I’m currently learning Java, SpringBoot, LLD and HLD.

 - 👯 I’m looking to collaborate on Backend development

-- 💬 Ask me about DSA and Java SpringBoot and Nodejs.
+- 💬 Ask me about DSA and Java, SpringBoot and HLD.

 - 📫 How to reach me: Twitter: https://twitter.com/VenketeshPanda